 A student who enrolls at another institution is considered to have rejected the University's offer of admission.

-An individual whose offer of admission has lapsed must submit a new application and fee to be reconsidered for admission at a later date.
+An individual whose offer of admission has lapsed must submit a new online application to be reconsidered for admission at a later date.